INSIDE: Our Favourite Shop in Tokyo to buy cute Japanese Stationery. Updated April 2019.

 It’s also a top spot for family travel adventurers – the kids will go crazy for the bright colours, animal-shaped sticky notes and fun finds.

-- Rows and rows and rows of Japanese washi paper tape.
+- Rows and rows and rows of Japanese Washi paper tape and MT Washi tape.
 Find designs in rainbow dots, stripes, colour blocks, zigzags, flowers, piano keys, birthday candles, quotes, and bunting – the list is endless!

 - Rainbow coloured packs of our favourite Japanese ballpoint pens “Zebra Sarasa Clip” in 0.7 point size

-- Japanese gel pens, Japanese erasable pens – in fact, so many cute Japanese pens brands, you’ll want to jump up and down with joy!
+- Japanese gel pens, Japanese erasable pens, Japanese highlighters – in fact, so many cute Japanese pens brands, you’ll want to jump up and down with joy!

 - Beautiful stationery items such as Japanese note books of all shapes and sizes